-- 2. About one second after you select a CS group, playback of its images will start automatically. - Playback of the group loops, which means it restarts from the beginning each time the last image of the group is reached.
-The first playback is at high speed, while the second and subsequent playbacks are at slower speed. - Note that you cannot scroll forward or back through the images manually, and you cannot change the playback speed while playback is in progress. - Image information is not displayed during automatic playback of CS group images. - Pressing [SET] will pause playback.
+- 2. About one second after you select a CS group, high speed playback of its images will start automatically. - After playback of a CS Group is complete, the first image of the group will be displayed on the monitor screen. - Pressing [SET] will pause playback.
 While playback is paused, you can adjust the playback speed, specify the playback direction, scroll forward or back, zoom images, and delete images.